Locations

 Please note: International students, who require a visa to study in the UK, are only eligible to study on this course full-time.

-When completing our full application form for the MMus in Popular Music Performance, you’ll be required to write a personal statement.
+When completing our full application form for the MMus in Popular Music Performance, you will be required to write a personal statement outlining your interest in the course.
+This should include previous study, goals and aspirations, areas for development, and why you feel you'd benefit and are suited to this course.

 You’ll also be asked to attend an audition/interview.
 Further documentation or evidence in support of your application may be required in certain cases.